 Soup: Soup is easy to prepare and there are endless varieties.
 Since soup freezes well, one pot can result in many meals.
 As an appetizer, prepare a soup that’s loaded with vegetables, such as Ontario Winter Vegetable Soup or Curried Cream of Parsnip and Carrot Soup.

 Stews and casseroles freeze well.
 Try Spicy Chicken and Squash Stew.
 Sandwiches are an easy meal too.
 Layer your favourite fixings on whole grain bread, or try Mango chicken wraps.
-Try more easy meals to make.

 Remember that you can enjoy any food at any time of day.
 If you feel like eggs or cereal for dinner, go ahead and enjoy!
 If you need to plan meals around a fixed budget, here are 10 tips to get you started.